IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

     <div class="alert alert-success" role="alert"><b>Notice: </b>We don't specify the topic as a parameter, but instead as a part of the incoming tuple.
 This means that each incoming tuple can be directed towards a different topic.</div>

 6. **Configure the Kafka Consumer to receive messages.** You must:
-    * **Create a consumer.properties file and place it in the `etc` directory of your application.** Here is a sample consumer.properties file (for more details on Kafka Consumer configs, see (here)[http://kafka.apache.org/documentation.html#newconsumerconfigs]):
+    * **Create a consumer.properties file and place it in the `etc` directory of your application.** Here is a sample consumer.properties file (for more details on Kafka Consumer configs, see <a target="_blank" href="http://kafka.apache.org/documentation.html#newconsumerconfigs">here</a>:
         <pre><code>bootstrap.servers=broker.host.1:9092,broker.host.2:9092,broker.host.3:9092
 group.id=mygroup</code></pre>
     * **Specify the location of the consumer.properties file in the KafkaConsumer operator using the propertiesFile parameter:**